MeghanaM4/Odyssey/README.md

 I keep getting a transmission timing error between the xiao rp2040 and the pico, and I don't know how to fix it.
 Part of me thinks it's how I wired my pull up resistors (translating breadboard wiring to parallel and series diagrams in my head is rough), but I have no idea.
 At least I can flash code on the pico now, I dealt with a BOOTSEL issue for like 3 hours yesterday.

+So after days of trying to get I2C to work, I decided to switch to SPI.
+And I kept getting errors there too.
+I think I've discovered my problem: because I'm using an orpheus pico but setting Arduino IDE's board to a raspberry pi pico, the default MOSI, MISO, and SCK (and therefore the SCL and SDA) pins don't match the orpheus pico's (because they have different internal stuff).
+So the problem was arduino the whole time.
+I knew that was gonna be an issue.
+Damn it.
+When I tried to set the SDA and SCL pins before Wire.begin() the pico used to crash and not execute any code, that's why I switched to SPI. this is crazy.

 ## Big thank you to
 -My teachers for putting up with my late work
 -My parents for letting me work on this instead of school